 Thank you to the nearly 50 riders who took part in the Niceni and Biceni this year, with your support we raised £170 for the East Anglia’s Children’s Hospices (EACH).

-As with last year, we are also supporting the eBrevet app, so you can check-in with the app instead of having to collect receipts and figuring out our questions on the Brevet card.
+As with previous years, we are also supporting the eBrevet app, so you can check-in with the app instead of having to collect receipts and figuring out our questions on the Brevet card.

 Please note Audax UK still require riders to fill out their arrival times on their brevet cards to be checked against their Ebrevet submission on completion of the ride.